louparker/random-music-quiz/README.md

 - [Tablet](https://github.com/louparker/random-music-quiz/blob/main/assets/images/readme%20images/wireframes/tablet/balsamiq/tab-bal-gameover.png)
 - [Mobile](https://github.com/louparker/random-music-quiz/blob/main/assets/images/readme%20images/wireframes/mobile/balsamiq/gameover.png)

-This page continues the simple information followed by the actionable content concept.
-The score here is the priority content so it is placed in the middle followed by the actionable input and buttons.
+This page continues the simple, information followed by the actionable content concept.
+The score here is the priority content so it is placed in the middle of the page followed by the actionable input and buttons.

 #### HIGHSCORES PAGE